Pictures Mean Business: 7 ways you can support illustrators

 Published on: 22 May 2017 Author: Sarah McIntyre

-Let's join Writer-Illustrator in Residence Sarah McIntyre and celebrate illustration in children's books.
+The immensely talented and down right wonderful illustrator Sarah McIntyre, who's work includes Vern and Lettuce and The Legend of Kevin, became our fifteenth Writer in Residence back in 2017.
+In this blog Sarah celebrated illustration in children's books.
 After all, it's a big part of what makes a great story.

 As a young illustrator, I noticed that people who love illustrated books were getting into a bad habit.
 They were forgetting that every time there were pictures in a book, there was a person who had made those pictures.